ARoseBarrett/Anna-Notes/site/content/post/autumn-in-the-south-downs.md

 ![](img/day-1-lunch-spot.jpeg)

 We enjoyed a  late lunch of bread a cheese at a quiet spot by a small pond, watching sky larks dance above the shallows, and sheltering from the sun under a weather worn tree.
 We then continued, beginning the long and gradual ascent into the Lewes (and passing Black Cap along the way).
-We arrived at The Dorset, our home for the night,  a little after 5pm, and after a cup of tea and a quick shower, heading out for noodles and a couple of games of pool.
+We arrived at The Dorset, our home for the night, a little after 5pm, and after a cup of tea and a quick shower, headed out for noodles and a couple of games of pool.

 **Day Two - Lewes to Alfriston (via Cows!)**